Man at Computer

 Personally, I have 7 investment accounts spread across 3 different brokerages (a couple of which gave me free stocks for signing up), plus a handful of other assets (cash in bank accounts, real estate, and private investments) I need to keep track of.

-A portfolio tracker will aggregate all of these holdings and give you a holistic view of your total portfolio and track your investment performance across all of these accounts, making it easy to stay on top of each of your investments.
+Plus, it will automatically track your performance, making it easy to stay on top of each of your investments.

 How we chose the best portfolio trackers